-Task 6.1-Public Involvement - TPO
+Task 6.1-Public Involvement

 - Develop and update brochures and study summaries to promote the organization, our services and initiatives and to educate citizens, the media and primary stakeholders. - Develop publish and distribute the Annual Report describing the TPO's current and planned activities and initiatives. - Develop select organizational sponsorships that enhance visibility and align with the TPO's mission. - Purchase photos and photographic services as needed that reflect our service area and activities. - Review and update the Public Involvement Plan and evaluate its effectiveness on a continuing basis. - Develop, implement and track social media channels about TPO activities and initiatives that further enhance TPO reputation and citizen understanding of transportation issues and initiatives.
 Improved E-communications and print brochures, updated database, and improved outreach through social media. - Continue building relationships and partnerships with community organizations such as area Chambers of Commerce, civic groups, businesses, transportation entities and other organizations that fit into or compliment the TPO mission. - Continue to advertise monthly meetings in the Florida Times Union and other public hearings or meetings accordingly. - Continue building media relationships and partnerships for both proactive and reactive media situations, public affairs programming and editorial boards.
-Be a resource to the media re: broad transportation issues. - Continue advertising/explore other opportunities with WJCT and First Coast Connect, the area's only weekday public affairs radio program; continue organizational advertising, advertorial opportunities in the Business Journal and other area publications. - Review/update the Title VI Nondiscrimination and Limited English Proficiency Plans as needed. - Continue to work with Citizens Advisory and Technical Advisory Committees and TPO Policy Board. - Continue to support the marketing efforts of the Clean Fuels Coalition.
+Be a resource to the media re: broad transportation issues. - Continue advertising/explore other opportunities with WJCT and First Coast Connect, the area's only weekday public affairs radio program; continue organizational advertising, advertorial opportunities in the Business Journal and other area publications. - Review/update the Title VI Nondiscrimination and Limited English Proficiency Plans as needed.

-Task 6.1-Public Involvement - TPO
+Task 6.1-Public Involvement